Skip to main content

 Tips for high-quality data

-50–80 episodes is a good starting point for a simple task (pick up one object from a fixed area).
+We recommend at least 30 episodes of good quality as the minimum for a simple task (pick up one object from a fixed area); 50–80 is a comfortable starting point.
 For tasks that require generalization across object positions, lighting, or object types, aim for 150+ episodes.
-More diverse data almost always improves robustness.
+More diverse data almost always improves robustness — and quality beats quantity: 30 clean episodes train better than 80 sloppy ones.

 Begin each episode with the arm in roughly the same position.
 Large variation in start poses confuses the policy — it spends capacity learning where to begin instead of how to complete the task.